Quantum Dropout: On and Over the Hardness of Quantum Approximate Optimization Algorithm

+We also examine the scheme of setting driving layers with different dropouts.
+The corresponding result is summarized in red in Fig. \ref{fig:n16_hard_drop}, indicating improvements over the regular QAOA at sufficiently large $p$, especially with more aggressive dropout ratios $R$; see Appendix F. We also observe a lower performance variance than the uniform quantum dropout, more subjected to the random dropout configurations; therefore, this dropout architecture is advisable if the number of trails is rather limited.

+Combinatorial optimization problems are thought hard to solve efficiently.
+With simulated annealing, one seeks the global minimum through random exploration and energy comparison.
+Interestingly, essentially a quantum interferometer, the QAOA circuits with different dropouts over driving layers may work through a focusing effect on $\boldsymbol{s}_{gs}$: different clause sets lead to different energy landscapes and minima, whose configurations receive constructive interference and enhanced amplitudes.
+Being the only common minimum of all $\hat{H}_{C'}$ irrespective of the dropouts, $\boldsymbol{s}_{gs}$ remains stand-out through all driving layers.
+Unfortunately, limited by the current system size ($n=16$) and circuit depth ($p=50$), we have yet to observe an apparent advantage on average for this dropout architecture over the uniform dropout, which requires further studies in future.

-\emph{Discussions}\textemdash In summary, we have illustrated that while the regular QAOA performs satisfactorily on simpler problems, it still faces significant challenges on meaningful, harder problems.
+\emph{Discussions}\textemdash We have illustrated that while the regular QAOA performs satisfactorily on simpler problems, it still faces significant challenges on meaningful, harder problems.
 The benefit of a straight increase of the circuit depth quickly saturates, with most of the weights trapped in low-lying excited states.
-Correspondingly, we have proposed a quantum-dropout strategy for QAOA on harder combinatorial optimization problems, which keep a number of clauses out of their role in the quantum circuits, therefore easing the landscape of the problem and thus the parameter optimization.
-The strategy provides an edge over the regular QAOA and classical methods such as SA.
+Correspondingly, we have proposed a quantum-dropout strategy for QAOA on harder combinatorial optimization problems, which keeps a number of clauses out of their role in the quantum circuits, therefore easing the landscape of the problem and thus the parameter optimization.
+The strategy provides an edge over the regular QAOA and SA, especially for harder problems and deeper circuits.
 For best performance, multiple (quantum dropout) setups and (parameter) initializations should be attempted.
-Our study also provides valuable insight into the mechanism of QAOA.
+Our study also provides valuable insight into the quantum-interfering mechanism of QAOA, which also explains why the model compatibility and simplicity of the quantum circuit are crucial to performance.

-Finally, in addition to the classical combinatorial optimizations such as the NAE3SAT problems, the physical picture for problems' simpler-harder dichotomy and QAOA with quantum dropout straightforwardly apply towards quantum combinatorial optimizations, such as Eq. \ref{eq:Hcp} with $\hat{H}_{c_i}$ no longer commuting with each other and a target ground state $\ket{\boldsymbol{s}_{gs}}$ individually satisfying (the ground-state condition for) each $\hat{H}_{c_i}$; see examples in Supplemental Materials.
-Such quantum many-body problems lack a general, compatible classical solver, making the efficient QAOA assisted by quantum dropout very useful under the circumstances.
+Finally, the physical picture for problems' simpler-harder dichotomy and QAOA with quantum dropout straightforwardly apply towards quantum combinatorial optimizations, which may lack a general, compatible classical solver, making the efficient QAOA aided by quantum dropout very useful; we also consider preliminary generalizations to unsatisfiable instances; see Appendices H and I.